 Caroline is a Specialist Teacher who has practical experience in all areas of the Access Arrangements process and trains for LAs, Universities and SEN Services.
-Caroline’s book ‘Assessment Guidance for Access Arrangements’ was published by GL Assessment, and she contributed to the PATOSS/JCQ publication ‘Dyslexia: Assessing the need for Access Arrangements’.
-Her work has also been published in academic journals, by the TES and the RNIB, and she has worked with various publishers to develop tests.
+Caroline contributed to the PATOSS/JCQ publication ‘Dyslexia: Assessing the need for Access Arrangements’, has been published in academic journals and has worked with various publishers to develop tests.
 She was part of the working party which set up ‘Access Arrangements Online’ and has been involved with other DfE and Ofqual training and policy projects.

 Lia has been teaching and supporting learners of all ages for over 30 years and in varying educational settings.
 She is a specialist teacher who is highly experienced in all aspects of access arrangements, has held a current Assessment Practising Certificate since 2008 and regularly assesses in schools and colleges.
 An accomplished educational trainer, Lia is the co-creator of a postgraduate access arrangements assessor course and is the author of the Patoss/JCQ book, ‘Assessing the Need for Access Arrangements’.
 She works as an independent educational consultant through her company ‘Castiglione Consulting Ltd’.

 Debbie organises our online training programme and looks after the central office.
 Before joining Communicate-ed Debbie gained her Diploma in Advanced Surgical Nursing and worked as a Veterinary Nurse for nearly 20 years and as a NVQ assessor and internal verifier with a Veterinary Training Consultancy.
 She recently obtained her Level 1 award Teaching Aquatics.
 Debbie’s interests include running, swimming, walking and reading as well as spending time with her family, husband and two teenagers.